Submissions

 Formac Publishing was established in 1977 and purchased by its current owner, James Lorimer, in 1982.
 Publishing books for avid readers, travelers, and educators, Formac’s backlist spans many categories.
 Our office is located in the south end of Halifax, where we conceptualize, edit, design, warehouse and ship every book!

 Currently, Formac publishes books meant for readers in the Maritimes and beyond.
-Specializing in regional nonfiction, and children’s fiction, we work to publish meaningful books of social value that represent all of us.
+Specializing in regional nonfiction and children’s fiction, we work to publish meaningful books of social value that represent all of us.

 James Lorimer also operates a publishing house in Toronto, James Lorimer & Company Ltd., Publishers, publishing young adult fiction and adult nonfiction.